kgrid/kgrid.github.io/readme.md

 `layout` should stay with `page`;

-`title` will supply the text used in the navigation menu for this page;
+`navtitle` will supply the text used in the navigation menu for this page;

 `level` indicates the indent level.
 0 for no indent while higher number for more indent (currently 2 is the highest possible);